nuclia/nucliadb/proposals/records/005-sharding.md

 ### Replication

-Each node will have a commit log to track changes through time, communicate changes and track replication to secondary node replicas.
+Each shard will have a commit log to track changes through time, communicate changes and track replication to secondary node replicas.

 - Commit log is append only file which tracks all shard segments and their files.
 This is then used for replication to secondary node replicas.
 - Primary nodes are responsible for replicating data to secondary read only nodes consistently
-    - 2 phase "commit".
-First write files everywhere.
-Second, "turn on" new files.
-    - Having Primary nodes responsible for replication allows us to avoid needing to implement something like raft to coordinate read replica state
 - Each node on the system will have a configured set of physical secondary read only replicas at the kubernetes layer that will connect to the primary nodes